The Old Dominion is in a new era: legal Virginia sports betting went live on January 21, 2021.

 Sports Betting Dime is here to provide valuable resources for new and experienced bettors alike.
 We have detailed betting guides to help you gain the edge you’re looking for, plus in-depth reviews of all the best online sportsbooks and bonuses available.

-If you’re trying to find an online sportsbook in a particular state within the USA, we list sportsbooks that are licensed in each state to provide sports betting.
+If you’re trying to find an online sportsbook in a particular state within the USA, we list sportsbooks licensed to provide sports betting in each state.

 Have fun and enjoy the action out there!